Collederas/build-bridge/README.md

 ## Features

+* **GUI:** Provides a user-friendly interface built with PyQt6 for managing builds and publishing.

 * **Unreal Engine Builder:** Automates the build process for Unreal Engine projects.
     * Supports different build configurations (e.g., Development, Shipping).
     * Option to optimize packaging for Steam distribution.